Oksana Mukha: Public activity

-Oksana Mukha and her brand, Oksana Mukha, engage in charitable initiatives, frequently participating in charity events and campaigns.
+Oksana Mukha and her brand, OKSANA MUKHA, engage in charitable initiatives, frequently participating in charity events and campaigns.

 The brand's team contributed to various efforts, including producing camouflage gear and purchasing vehicles for the Ukrainian Armed Forces.
 Additionally, they provided volunteer support to aid the military during Russia's aggression against Ukraine, focusing on addressing humanitarian needs.

 Awards

 In 2008, Oksana Mukha's company was awarded the Grand Prix at the "Zloty Wieszak" exhibition (Lublin, Poland) for its original creativity and the promotion of Ukrainian traditions on the world stage.
-According to the international economic rating "League of the Best," in 2010, the company "Oksana Mukha" ranked 2nd among enterprises of all forms of ownership in the category "Production of other clothing and accessories."
+According to the international economic rating "League of the Best," in 2010, the company "OKSANA MUKHA" ranked 2nd among enterprises of all forms of ownership in the category "Production of other clothing and accessories."
 It was awarded the "Star of the Economy of Ukraine" order, along with a personal certificate and the title "Manager of 2010".

+In 2011, Oksana Mukha was named Best Wedding Designer at the Ukrainian Wedding Awards.

 In early March 2013, Oksana Mukha was awarded the Order of Queen Anna "Honor of the Fatherland," which recognizes women for outstanding achievements in state, industrial, public, scientific, educational, cultural, charitable, and other social activities.

-In 2011, Oksana Mukha was named Best Wedding Designer at the Ukrainian Wedding Awards.

 In 2016, Oksana Mukha was included in the list of the Top 50 Successful Women of the Lviv region.

-In 2021, the Oksana Mukha brand received the Business Award 2021 from the International Business Forum.
+In 2021, the OKSANA MUKHA brand received the Business Award 2021 from the International Business Forum.

 In 2022, the quality of the brand's products was confirmed by the ISO 9001:2015 International Quality Management Certificate, and the company also received the LEAN certificate for implementing lean thinking methodology in production.

 Personal life

 Oksana Mukha is married to Vasyl Yalovyy, a designer and architect.
-They have three children, all of whom work for the family company, Oksana Mukha.
+They have three children, all of whom work for the family company, OKSANA MUKHA.
 Their son, Vsevolod Yalovyy, serves as the CEO of the company.
 Their elder daughter, Kateryna Yalova, is the chief designer who collaborates with Oksana Mukha in creating new collections.
 The younger daughter, Solomiya Yalova, is the Chief of the Wholesale Department, overseeing global distribution and client relations for the brand.